jakeogh/gpgmda/README.md

 -------------------------
 Feedback and patches are greatly appreciated.
 The goal is to make this turnkey, it should work on all platforms and should have a comprehensive (automated) script to configure the postfix server and clients (see check_postfix_config).

-Support for MUA's other than alot already exists, mail_update creates a normal local Maildir from the encrypted Maildir on the server.
+Support for MUA's other than alot already exists, gpgmda_client creates a normal local Maildir from the encrypted Maildir on the server.
 Any maildir compatible email client can use it.
 More documentation is needed.

 It would be nice if the server-side setup script could also configure [opportunistic encryption](https://en.wikipedia.org/wiki/Opportunistic_encryption) and spam protection on the mail server.